 Risk heading Risk description Relevance to borrowing Key control Assessment Borrowing strategy Security A third party fails to meet its contractual obligations (i.e., counterparty risk).
 Unlikely that there is a failure between the agreement to borrow and sums being received a few days later.
-However, if we borrow in advance we must invest until this is needed, and this increases exposure to investment risk. the Government (PWLB or its successor Use of cash to fund borrowing reduces this risk further i.e., less money is held with banks and third parties as a result.
+However, if we borrow in advance we must invest until this is needed, and this increases exposure to investment risk.
+Usually borrow from the Government (PWLB or its successor body) with funds received within 3 working days from the date of agreement to borrow.
+LOW Use of cash to fund borrowing reduces this risk further i.e., less money is held with banks and third parties as a result.
 Liquidity Cash is not readily available when it is needed.
-Only borrow for capital - usually borrow from Government (PWLB or its successor body) with a maximum limit of £3m for long-term borrowing set in 2022/23.
+Only borrow for capital - usually borrow from Government (PWLB or its successor body) with a maximum limit of £3m for long-term borrowing set in 2023/24.
 Prudential rules on borrowing and consideration of whether Government is secure.
 LOW Use of cash to fund borrowing increases this risk as liquidity is reduced when borrowing is avoided.
 However, the Authority is able to borrow money temporarily using the money markets should it need to, so the overall risk remains low.
 Interest rate Unexpected reduction in short term Interest rates.
 Depends on the mix between fixed rate borrowing and variable rate borrowing.
 Higher exposure to variable rate borrowing helps the budget.
 The control is set out below.
 LOW to MEDIUM Pursuing a strategy of using cash reduces the overall net exposure to sudden interest rate falls.
 Interest rate Unexpected increase in short term interest rates.
 Mix of variable and fixed rates - Lower exposure to variable rate borrowing helps the budget.
 Limit variable rate borrowing to a relatively small proportion (e.g., 20%).
 LOW to MEDIUM 20% limit provides a suitable risk control.